-We LOVE to have parent/guardian volunteers at University Primary School.
+We LOVE to have parent/guardian volunteers at University Primary School however this year all volunteering will be virtual or through work remotely.
 Early in the school year you will be asked to complete a survey to identify when and where you would like to help.
 Please let your child's teacher know about activities, hobbies, traditions or other areas where you can share or enhance the program.
 Teachers will schedule and coordinate volunteer times.
-Teachers may also ask for a "room parent", which is a contact person who assists with organizing field trip drivers, assisting with classroom celebrations, or helping with other events.